 They are extremely voracious eaters.
 For example, in another experiment, 150 adult Marisa cornuarietis snails consumed 1360g (3 pounds) of different species of aquatic plants in less than a week.

 Interesting fact: Some countries deliberately use this species to control the invasive aquatic plant, and the abundance of Biomphalaria snails (hosts of Schistosomiasis disease, which infects about 83 million people worldwide).
-They act as competitors and also feed on its eggs, juvenile and even adult snails.
+They act as competitors and also feed on their eggs, juveniles, and even adult snails.

 Tips on Feeding the Marisa Cornuarietis Snails